whereiswallis/Mystic-Flames-Game/README.md

 Game Instructions:

-As described above, the game is a classic RPG with conventional controls listed below:
+The game is a classic RPG with conventional controls listed below:

 WASD keys for up, left, down and right respectively movement binds